 The crowning piece of the St. Peter’s Basilica is the majestic dome, a masterpiece designed by Michelangelo.
 The dome has a diameter of 42.34 meters and rests on four massive five-sided pillars.
 On top of the pillars rests a cylindrical drum – with sixteen large rectangular windows – that supports the ribbed vault.
 The ribs come together at the oculus on which an enormous lantern is placed.
 The outside of the drum and lantern are decorated with double Corinthian pillars.

 There is a viewing platform at the base of the lantern from where you can enjoy an unparalleled panorama over Rome.
 You have the option of taking the elevator or the stairs, the latter being a bit cheaper.
 At the foot of the dome you can walk onto the roof terrace, from where you get a close-up view of the dome.
 The galleries inside give you a birds-eye view of the interior of the church.
 From here a long, narrow and spiraling staircase brings you to the top of the dome.
 The staircase is situated between the inner and outer shells of the dome, so the walls are somewhat slanted.
-The rather uneasy climb and the entrance fee are definitely worth it though since you are rewarded with one of the best views over the city.
+The rather uneasy climb and the entrance fee are definitely worth it though since you are rewarded with one of the best views over the city and over St. Peter’s Square in particular.

 St. Peter’s is located in Vatican City, across the river Tiber, west of Rome’s center.
 Vatican City is completely surrounded by the city of Rome.
 The nearest subway station is Ottaviano, from where the Via Otaviano leads straight to St. Peter’s Square.
 Entrance to the basilica is free but make sure you are dressed properly since a very strict dress code is enforced.